Wooster, Ohio: Parks and recreation

 Wooster Memorial Park, locally known as Spangler Park, contains 7 mi of hiking trails through woods, ravines, and open fields along the Rathburn Run.
 Christmas Run Park has playgrounds, pavilions, and a picnic area.
 Schellin Park has a skate park, playground and picnic facilities.
 Oak Hill Park has pavilions and paved walking trails.
 Freedlander park has the pool, basketball courts, pavilions, and a pond as well.

-Acres of Fun is a local entertainment complex which offers family activities like go-karting and laser tag.
 The College of Wooster has a golf course, bowling alley, and multipurpose athletic facility open to the public.
-Also located in the city is Wooster Skateland, an indoor ice skating and hockey facility open year-round.
+Also located in the city is Alice Noble Ice Arena, an indoor ice skating and hockey facility open year-round.
+The Secrest Arboretum is located on the campus of the Ohio Agricultural Research and Development Center.

 Government

 Mayor and council

-The city is governed by an elected mayor.
-On January 1, 2008, former Councilman Bob Breneman (R) was sworn in as Mayor.
+Wooster is governed by an elected mayor.
+On January 1, 2024, Robert J. Reynolds (R) was sworn in as mayor.
+There is a seven-member city council.

-There is a seven-member City Council: Mark Cavin (D-1st Ward), Jennifer Warden (D-2nd Ward), David Silvestri (R-3rd Ward), Scott Myers (I-4th Ward), and at-large members Bill Bostansic (D), Jon Ansel (R) and Craig Sanders (R).
-Meetings are presided over by Mike Buytendyk (R) the City Council president who is elected at-large and only votes to break a tie.
-Jon Ansel is the council president pro tempore.

 Elected representatives

-As of 2023, the city is represented in the Ohio House of Representatives by Scott Wiggam (R); in the Ohio Senate by Kristina Roegner (R); in the U.S. House of Representatives by Max Miller (R), and in the U.S Senate by Sherrod Brown (D) and J. D. Vance (R).
+As of 2025, the city is represented in the Ohio House of Representatives by Meredith Craig (R); in the Ohio Senate by Al Landis (R); in the U.S. House of Representatives by Max Miller (R), and in the U.S Senate by Bernie Moreno (R) and Jon Husted (R).

+Education

+Public education is provided by the Wooster City School District.
+The district operates one preschool, four elementary schools (grades K–4), one middle school (grades 5–8), and Wooster High School (grades 8–12).
+The district also operates Boys Village School, an alternative school for boys in grades 6 through 12.

+Wooster is home to the College of Wooster, a private liberal arts college, and two campuses of Ohio State University: the Agricultural Technical Institute (ATI) and the Ohio Agricultural Research and Development Center (OARDC), a teaching and research facility dedicated to agricultural science.